FairwindsOps/insights-docs/docs/configure/agent/configuration.md

     content: "Fairwinds Insights | Documentation: Install Hub helm configuration"
 ---
 # Helm
 The Insights Agent can be configured using Helm.
-To see the full list of options, check out the [Insights Agent Helm chart](https://github.com/FairwindsOps/charts/tree/master/stable/insights-agent)
+To see the full list of options, check out [Insights Agent Helm chart](https://github.com/FairwindsOps/charts/tree/master/stable/insights-agent)

 In particular, for any given report type, you can set the following options: